 The Tower itself has been praised for its inclusivity, with many reviewers on Euan’s Guide commenting on the “great view from the accessible area, and it has a lovely dedicated staff member.
 Lots of flat space, and chairs available for family/carers so we could sit together.”

 The famous Blackpool Illuminations have designated viewing areas for wheelchair users, allowing everyone to experience this spectacular event.
-Speaking about the attraction, Alex, from The Life Guadraplegic said “I went on the rocket tram which was a good way to see all the lights.
+Speaking about the attraction, Alex, from The Life Quadriplegic said “I went on the rocket tram which was a good way to see all the lights.
 It had a lift for wheelchairs to get up into the carriage which was great considering it was an old tram.”

 Cambridge City: 53.94/100